Teach Truth. Love Well.

-- Agape Projects are assigned at the professor’s discretion and are found in the syllabus.
+- Agape assignments are offered at the professor’s discretion and are found in the syllabus.
 In some courses the assignment will be optional, in others it will be required.
-When assigned, Agape Projects are alternative assignments, not additional (they do not require additional work for the student).
+Agape assignments are alternative assignments, not additional (they do not require additional work for the student).

-- What is required for an Agape Project?
+- What is required for an Agape assignment?

 - Students are required to spend approximately 15 hours (throughout the semester) interacting with people in need of compassion: e.g., the homeless, the elderly, those with physical limitations, or refugees.
 After investing this time in interpersonal ministry, the student will write a reflection describing what was learned during the experience as it relates to a specific topic in the course.
 See your course syllabus for further instructions.